nlesc-dirac/sagecal/INSTALL.md

   -- Intel MKL and other libraries
  - Get the source for SAGECal : git clone git://git.code.sf.net/p/sagecal/code sagecal-code

-1) The basic way to build is
+## 2 The basic way to build is
   1.a) go to ./src/lib  and run make (which will create libsagecal.a) 1.b) go to ./src/MS and run make (which will create the executable)

+## 3 Build settings
-2) In ./src/lib and ./src/MS you MUST edit the Makefiles to suit your system.
+In ./src/lib and ./src/MS you MUST edit the Makefiles to suit your system.
 Some common items to edit are:
  - LAPACK: directory where LAPACK/OpenBLAS is installed
  - GLIBI/GLIBL: include/lib files for glib
  - CASA_LIBDIR/CASA_INCDIR/CASA_LIBS : casacore include/library location and files: